 - Whether any teachers’ aides or similar paraprofessionals provide services to your child and, if they do, their qualifications.

-Schools in the Steilacoom Historical School District that receive Title I funds for 2019-2020 are: Anderson Island Elementary, Cherrydale Primary, Saltar's Point and Pioneer Middle Schools.
+Schools in the Steilacoom Historical School District that receive Title I funds for the 2022-2023 school year are: Anderson Island Elementary , Cherrydale Primary, and Saltar's Point Elementary.

 If you would like to receive any of this information, please submit your written request to our Executive Director of Student Achievement, Paul Harvey at email@example.com